MLOps-essi-upc/MLOps2023Course-demo/docs/mlflow-demo.md

 ```

 ## Configure a tracking server
 By default MLflow stores the tracking data locally in an `mlruns` subdirectory of where you ran the code.
-However, we
-can configure MLflow to use a shared storage in a remote server.
+However, we are going to work in a collaboratibe project, so we need to use a shared storage so that all the team members can access the tracking data.
+MLflow supports several tracking servers, such as AWS S3, Azure Blob Storage, Google Cloud Storage, and Databricks.

 In this demo we will use Dagshub  as it provides an easy
 way to configure a tracking server.
-To do this, we first need to create a repository in Dagshub or to link our GitHub
+To do this, we first need to create a
-repository to Dagshub.
-Then, we can easily configure MLflow to use Dagshub as its tracking server by setting the
+repository in Dagshub or to [link our GitHub repository to Dagshub](https://dagshub.com/docs/integration_guide/github/).
+Then, we can easily [configure MLflow to use Dagshub as its tracking server](https://dagshub.com/docs/integration_guide/mlflow_tracking/) by setting the
 environment valiables shown in the Dagshub repository.

 <p align="center">